about

 • 2016 - Prins Bernhard Cultuurfonds Beurs

-He’s the creator and producer of My Song, an online video series documenting Africa’s most politically and civically engaged musical artists.
+He is also the creator and producer of “My Song,” an online video series showcasing Africa’s politically and civically engaged musical artists.

-Serginho hails from Amsterdam, the Netherlands, with roots in the (former) Dutch Caribbean.
-Prior to living in the U.S., he lived in Uganda, South Africa, and Denmark.
-He holds a Master of Journalism degree from UC Berkeley, where he was the Marlon T. Riggs Fellow in documentary filmmaking.
-He also has a Master of Philosophy degree in African studies from the University of Cape Town (South Africa), where he studied visual trauma culture in post-apartheid South Africa, as depicted by the country's most popular political cartoonists.
+Born in Amsterdam, the Netherlands, with roots in the Dutch Caribbean, Roosblad’s global perspective is shaped by his diverse background and extensive international experience.
+He has lived in Uganda, South Africa, and Denmark before moving to the United States in 2016.
+He holds a Master of Journalism degree from UC Berkeley, where he was a Marlon T. Riggs Fellow in documentary filmmaking, a Master of Philosophy degree in African Studies from the University of Cape Town (South Africa), and a Bachelor’s degree in Journalism from Hogeschool Utrecht (The Netherlands).

 Curriculum Vitae